 I had a shoot with a friend who was more active in the modelling and entertainment "worlds".
 For a girl who's highly confident and has gone through big scenes, I wasn't worried about the last minute shoot.
 However her first outfit was an obvious fashion disaster that stuck to my mind forever.
 She was wearing a tank top kind of top with the cutting quite deep at her armpits area towards her inner chest area.
 She was wearing a full cup bra underneath and thus a big portion of the bra at the sides was revealed.
 It was awful.
 With such top, matching it with a sports bra underneath would have given a healthy and sporty vibe, if not for we were supposed to do a glamorous shoot in the city area.

-Throughout my portrait photography journey, I have encountered many models and model-wannabes.
+Throughout my portrait photography journey, I have encountered many models and aspiring models.
 Although I have stated on my terms and conditions that we have to go through the outfits together and the models would have to put them on and show me before confirming it, many of them aren't committed to spend the extra effort.
 Firstly, they are lazy, secondly, they trust their own fashion sense a lot and lastly, they don't really value the photoshoot - something that they can easily give a miss to.